STAFF

 A veterinarian with over 40 years of clinical experience, Paul’s career began in rural mixed practice in Camperdown, in south west Victoria.
 Moving away from dairy cattle practice and further exploring his interest in horses, Paul later moved to Geelong.
 It was then he founded a solely equine practice, which has developed and grown over time into Barwon Equine Hospital as we know it today.

 With a lifelong attraction to the racing industry, lameness and poor performance are major areas of interest for Paul.
+Paul now works on a part time basis, which includes his weekly run to Colac, Camperdown etc.

 Dr Claire Rowe BSc (distinction), LLB (Hons), BVSc (Hons), MANZCVS (Equine medicine)

 Claire’s interests lie in imaging and sports medicine & rehabilitation.
 She is an accredited FEI permitted treating veterinarian and was a Jurox Scholar at the 2014 Bain Fallon Equine Veterinarians Conference.
 She is a past Victorian young member representative for Equine Veterinarians Australia.
+She attained her membership in Equine Medicine by examination in 2017.
+When not working she runs, gardens and spends time with her young family.

 SUPPORT STAFF